risabsank/self-healing-architecture/README.md

 - Compare Docker vs MicroVM isolation tradeoffs.
 - Add sandbox lifecycle events.

-This phase is valuable because it turns the project from “agent demo” into a real systems architecture project.
+This capability moves the system beyond an agent demonstration and into a stronger runtime architecture.

-### Phase 9: Policy And Safety Engine
+### Policy And Safety Engine

 Make remediation governance explicit.